How the coronavirus pandemic jump-started efforts to free American held by Iran - Local News 8

 At 5 p.m. on Thursday, he boarded a plane bound for Switzerland.
 CNN reported the news of his release almost as soon as he cleared Iranian airspace.

 Hook, the special envoy for Iran, awaited on the tarmac.
-To the surprise of many, including Richardson and his team, he had brought Taheri with him.
-A second Iranian was headed home.
+To the surprise of many, including Richardson and his team, Taheri was headed home too.

 Secretary of State Mike Pompeo did not mention Richardson in his statement hailing White’s release, but he commended Hook for his work.
 Speaking to reporters Friday, Hook credited Swiss Ambassador to Iran Markus Leitner, Swiss Ambassador to the US Jacques Pitteloud and Maya Tissafi, who works for the Swiss Embassy in Iran and accompanied White on his flight to Zurich.

-Note: CORRECTION: This story has been corrected to reflect how Majid Taheri returned to Iran.